 I’ve since learned that this failed investment story of ours is rather common, and that helps me to feel less bad, but at the time it was a shock.
 But founders are tenacious and always march onwards!
 And onwards we marched.

 Now we have multiple product lines, selling in five different countries with three different distribution partners on our B2B business, and a robust B2C offering with a number of niche paths to market through partners and various educational groups.

-Through this journey, I’ve learned a few lessons from a founders’ perspective when it comes to fundraising.
+Through this often very uncomfortable journey, where as a founder I’ve had to wear many different hats, I’ve learned a few lessons from a founders’ perspective when it comes to fundraising.
 There’s a lot of good information out there that tells you what investors are looking for, but as a founder, you too can be looking for a few things as well to ensure that you’re seeking “smart money.”

 Here are some interesting things that I’ve learned:

 - Know your story.
 Investors get excited by stories; what is your business’s story?
 Where are you going with it and why would they want to be part of that adventure?